How I discovered Tarot as an astonishing tool for spiritual awakening

 To assist those undergoing their awakening – especially those suffering the challenges of midlife – I wrote a concise manual based on my experience.
 Rise & Shine: A Guide for Experiencing Your Midlife Awakening is for those navigating their version of this path.

 To this day, I’m not a guru or a psychic.
 I have learned to be intuitive and I’ve gained a much more spiritual outlook than I ever had.
-For 40 years of my life I wasn’t interested in intuitive methods at all, including tarot.
+For 40 years I wasn’t interested in intuitive methods at all, including tarot.
 Yet in a flash moment of intuitive clarity, on that fateful day talking to my friend, I became ready to discover something different.

 I continue using tarot to awaken to the truth, wisdom, and love within me everyday.
 And I’m blessed and honored to help others awaken too.